 While in recent years, health food has become somewhat of its own food category, it’s also an aspect of any type of cuisine.
 All fares have some sort of lighter option — and often they’re no less delicious.
 So, this doesn’t mean you have to open a strictly vegan salad bar or a smoothie bowl cafe, but it is in your interest to have at least a couple of healthy options on your menu.
 This way, even if they’re not the most frequently ordered items, you don’t alienate any potential customers.

 9. For 63% of diners, “discounts and promotions” on new technologies such as mobile are important.

 While offering discounts and promotions on every digital channel sale or advertisement isn’t sustainable, they do carry a certain sway with customers.
 So, finding ways to strategically incorporate promotional offers in ways that don’t compromise your profits — but actually boost them in the long run — is key.

 10. Mobile ordering apps, like DoorDash, will generate $38 billion in revenue in 2020.

 Partnering with a third-party delivery service like DoorDash is a great way to tap into the rapidly growing food delivery industry, and drive incremental sales for your business.
-DoorDash owns the largest market share than any other service — allowing you to reach the most potential customers as possible.
+DoorDash reaches 80% of the US population and also has a growing presence in Canada and Australia — allowing you to reach the most potential customers as possible.
 Learn more today.